Mahsakashfi/Statistics/README.md

-# Iris Data Analysis and Preprocessing
+# Data Analysis and Preprocessing

-This project contains a complete statistical and machine-learning-oriented analysis of the Iris dataset.
+This project contains a complete statistical and machine-learning-oriented analysis of different datasets.
 The goal is to demonstrate a clean preprocessing workflow, exploratory data analysis, visualization, and preparation for ML modeling.

 ---